Relieve Pain Naturally

 Acupuncture helps to enhance the flow of fresh blood to an area – thereby increasing the flow of oxygen and fresh nutrients.
 This helps to speed up the healing process by flushing out waste products, toxins and stagnant blood.

-Acupuncture helps to regulate our body’s natural inflammatory signals if they are over-reacting.
-It does this by helping us get a better handle on stress, relieving muscle tension, increasing circulation and helping strengthen our immune system.
+It helps to regulate our body’s natural inflammatory signals if they are over-reacting.
+Acupuncture does this by helping us get a better handle on stress, relieving muscle tension, increasing circulation and helping strengthen our immune system.

 Studies have suggested that needling acupuncture points can help the body produce endorphins (the body’s “Happy Hormones”).
 These hormones help our bodies reduce pain, relieve stress and give us a natural boost.